 A student's degree will not be released until all Maintenance of Matriculation and Capstone Continuation registration and fees are recorded appropriately on a student's record.

 The cumulative GPA for both good academic standing and degree conferral is a 3.0.
 A student admitted as a Special Matriculant is required to achieve a 3.0 average or better after completing a certain number of credits as stipulated by their respective program.
 Grades are subject to review by the faculty advisor and program director at the end of each term.
 If the academic average falls below 3.0, the student will be placed on academic probation.

 All students who have a cumulative GPA of below 3.0 will be placed on academic probation.
 If a student will not be able to achieve a cumulative GPA of 3.0 within a reasonable time, the student will be dismissed from the program.
-If a student receives a grade of F or FW in any course, the student may be subject to dismissal from the college.
+If a student receives a grade of F or FW in any course, the student may be subject to dismissal from the University.

 For all students on probation, future registrations must be reviewed and approved by the director of the student's program as well as the school dean.

 In all subsequent terms in which the student is on probation the student is required to achieve a term GPA of 3.0 or better.
 If the 3.0 or higher is not achieved the student will be dismissed.
 Students who receive a grade of less than B may be required to repeat the course.
 Students will be allowed to repeat a course only once.

 To be eligible for graduation, students must complete all 36 credits of the program with a GPA 3.0 or better.
 The words "With Distinction" will appear on the diploma of a student whose GPA, upon meeting all requirements for graduation, is at least 3.75.